jundalisay/superb/content/en/research/mun/englands-treasure/chapter-1.md

-+++
+---
+heading: "Chapter 1"
-title=  "The Qualities which are required in a perfect Foreign Trade Merchant" heading=  "Chapter 1" date=  2020-01-31 image=  "/covers/treasure.jpg"
+title: "The Qualities of a Perfect Foreign Trade Merchant"
-# image=  "https= //sorasystem.sirv.com/photos/medieval/mercantilecartoon.jpg"
+weight: 2
-description=  "The Statute of Employments aimed to pay for imports with exports via state-owned mercantile companies and bypass money and finance.
-This was protested by Mun and the mercantilists." linkbtext=  "Chapter 9" linkb=  "/research/mun/englands-treasure" linkftext=  "Index" linkf=  "/research/mun/englands-treasure/chapter-2"
+description: "The Statute of Employments aimed to pay for imports with exports via state-owned mercantile companies and bypass money and finance.
+This was protested by Mun and the mercantilists"
-+++
+image: "/covers/treasure.jpg"
+author: Thomas Mun
+icon: /avatars/mun.png
+---

 We can show our nationalism through our own actions, instead of waiting for the actions of others.